nisargvekariya01/Blog-Preview-Card/README.md

 Imagine a sleek white card with a bold image, a bright yellow label screaming "Learning," and a clean layout that makes you want to dive into web development!
 Here’s what it looks like:

 <img src="preview.png" alt="Blog Preview Card" width=500px>
-*Placeholder image – replace with a screenshot of the actual card!*

 ---